TM-30-15 Explained by MEGAMAN®

 Ultimately, the introduction of TM-30-15 is helping to create a stronger, credible dialogue between manufactures and designers to ensure lighting specifications are fit for purpose and perform as expected.

 MEGAMAN® is a global brand in high-performance, energy-efficient lighting and an innovative leader in LED and CFL lamp design, with technology targeting the best eco-lighting solutions.
-MEGAMAN® products are widely distributed throughout the world, including Europe, Asia Pacific, Middle East, Africa and South America, covering more than 90 countries.
+MEGAMAN® products are widely distributed throughout the world, including Europe, Asia Pacific, Middle East, Africa and South America, covering more than 90 countries and territories.
 By setting environmental management as one of the company's highest priorities, MEGAMAN® is focusing on eco-friendly environmental processes from initial design, to manufacturing, research and development, and the disposal and recycling of its products.

 For more information about MEGAMAN®, please visit the website at